Sandeepsoma31/Sandeepsoma31/README.md

 - 🧠 **Generative AI & Agentic AI** – exploring how AI can enhance automation, quality insights, and productivity
 - ⚙️ **DevOps Path** – deepening knowledge in CI/CD, cloud, and infrastructure automation

 ---

+### 💬 Quote I Live By

+     “Perfection is not attainable, but if we chase perfection we can catch excellence.”

+---